-Associate the uppercase letter K (and lowercase letter k) with the /k/ sound (e.g., kangaroo, king, kitten).
+Associate the uppercase letter K and lowercase letter k with the /k/ sound as in kangaroo, king, and kitten.

 - Crown cutouts